 What are Sugar Gliders?

 Sugar gliders (Petaurus breviceps) are small, nocturnal marsupials known for their gliding abilities.
+Their nocturnal nature means they are most active at night and sleep during the day.
 Their name originates from their love for sweet nectar and their unique gliding membrane that extends from their wrists to their ankles, allowing them to glide from tree to tree in search of food.

 In the wild, sugar gliders are social animals that live in colonies, forming tight-knit bonds with their fellow gliders.